 After the millennium the college’s results went from strength to strength, and it achieved: Investors in People Awards, Grade 1 inspections and superb links with the country’s top universities allowing the college to consistently have more than strong progression to the country’s elite universities including Oxford and Cambridge.

-And that is certainly the case for Runshaw’s highly talented Class of 2018.
+And that is certainly the case for Runshaw’s highly talented Class of 2021.
 The average grade achieved by A Level students was once again a B grade this year.
-Overall, the advanced level pass rate was 100%, including 80% “high grades” (A*-B, or equivalent).
+Overall, the Advanced Vocational pass rate was 100% for 9 in 10 students.

 “We are incredibly proud of the achievements, history and tradition of this college and we are looking forward to another 40 years of success.
 Meeting the needs of our students and providing them with an unrivalled educational experience will always be our primary goal so we were delighted when Ofsted visited the college in November 2013 and commented that support for students at the college was “in a different league.
 We have outstanding students and they deserve to continue to have outstanding facilities for another 40 years.”
 Principal Clare Russell.

-To celebrate our 40th Anniversary, we compiled a souvenir booklet celebrating our alumni.
+To celebrate our 40th Anniversary back in 2014, we compiled a souvenir booklet celebrating our alumni.
 We have included just a small selection of the submissions we have received from ex-students, although we enjoyed reading through them all!

 Are you an ex-student?
 We have a Facebook Alumni page specially set up for alumni students to post photos and memories from their time at Runshaw.
 It’s also a great way to get back in contact with old friends.